openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput.md

 # Optimizing for Throughput {#openvino_docs_deployment_optimization_guide_tput}

-### General Throughput Considerations
+## General Throughput Considerations
-As described in the section on the [latency-specific considerations](./dldt_deployment_optimization_latency.md) one possible use-case is focused on delivering the every single request at the minimal delay.
+As described in the section on the [latency-specific considerations](./dldt_deployment_optimization_latency.md) one possible use-case is delivering the every single request at the minimal delay.
 Throughput on the other hand, is about inference scenarios in which potentially large number of inference requests are served simultaneously.
 Here, the overall application throughput can be significantly improved  with the right performance configuration.
 Also, if the model is not already compute- or memory bandwidth-limited, the associated increase in latency is not linearly dependent on the number of requests executed in parallel.